 Course Marshals are also needed to ensure the riders stay on course after leaving Mance Buchanan Park to Old 395.
 Contact Jim Curl, Oceanside Bike and Ped Committee (email@example.com).

 Steve Clark, League’s Bicycle Friendly Community Specialist, announced Oceanside has the best education program for children and adults of the fourteen cities he recently toured.

 Oceanside’s educational efforts supported by Angel Ayala (on far left) and Brian Nygren (far right) of Trek, with instructors Steve Tisdale and Howard LaGrange to the left of me (wearing the League jersey!)

 League representative Steve Clark stated “No city has more educational programming for kids and adults than the City of Oceanside”.
 Pete Penseyres, Karl Rudick and Howard LaGrange teach TS101 for adults monthly.
 Bike Safety Rodeos are conduced throughout the school year.
 BikeWalk Oceanside provides volunteer support.

 Sign-up now for our adult bike education class.
-We can only accept 30 students per month and the class usually fills up two weeks in advance.
+We can only accept 30 students per class and the class usually fills up two weeks in advance.
 Come learn how to safely integrate with motorized traffic and feel comfortable riding your bike anywhere.
 Learn how to fix a flat and how to avoid that car that turns right in front of you.